 Mobile Device Management is a technology solution that enables organizations to manage and secure their mobile devices, including smartphones, tablets, and laptops, from a single, centralized location.
 MDM has become increasingly important in modern enterprise due to the expanding role of mobile devices and the widespread adoption of remote work, driven by the COVID-19 pandemic and increased support for BYOD policies.

 As mobile devices continue to store and access business data and corporate IT assets, managing these devices becomes a crucial part of enterprise IT and security programs.
 MDM solutions provide a range of capabilities, such as device provisioning, configuration management, remote monitoring, and data protection, to help businesses manage their mobile devices at scale.
-By using MDM, companies can ensure the security and performance of their mobile devices, as well as comply with industry regulations and data privacy laws.
+By using MDM, companies and schools institutions can ensure the security and performance of their mobile devices, as well as comply with industry regulations and data privacy laws.

 MDM vs. EMM vs. UEM vs. MAM